Oranga Tamariki Act 1989: Key provisions

-Considered to be groundbreaking legislation at the time, the Act introduced the Family Group Conference (FGC) as a means of making decisions about a child or young person that did not involve a Court Hearing.
+The Act introduced the Family Group Conference (FGC) as a means of making decisions about a child or young person that did not involve a Court Hearing.
 The Act set out procedures for the removal of abused children from their parent's care, making the best interests of the child the first consideration.
 It also set out procedures for dealing with youth offenders, making arrest and imprisonment interventions of last resort.
-Although Police initially feared those restrictive provisions on their powers would cause problems, practical experience has not borne out those fears.
 The Act also provided for a Commissioner for Children.

 The Act determines how the state intervenes to protect children from abuse and neglect, and to prevent and address child and youth offending.
-It represents how well our society cares for and supports our children and young people.
 The Act introduced principles that changed the way decisions were made about children and young people, enabling family to become partners in the decision-making process to resolve family issues.

 Fundamental to the Act was the incorporation and inclusion of families throughout the process of making decisions in matters of care and protection of children and young people, and offending by young people.
 This was most clearly reflected in the extensive use of Family Group Conferences as the preferred method of operation, and in the use and involvement of family in meeting the needs of children and young people who had offended and/or who were the subject of care and protection actions.
 Generally, it was expected that families would provide for their members and solutions were to be sought within the family.

 History

 The Children, Young Persons, and Their Families Act 1989 was one of the significant social service reform legislation implemented by the Fourth Labor Government of New Zealand.
 It repealed the Children and Young Persons Act 1974, which had been introduced by the Third Labor Government of New Zealand.

-When the Children, Young Persons and Their Families Act 1989 was introduced it was seen to be world-leading child welfare legislation.
-The Act impacts on the lives of thousands of children, young people and their families.
-The Act introduced major changes to the way decisions were made about children and young people who were victims of abuse and neglect or who broke the law, and placed New Zealand at the forefront of international legislative best practice.